-Supporting those with additional needs and neurodiversity
+Supporting people with additional needs

 There are many practical ways in which you can ensure all young people can fully participate in Scouting.